 The Guardians of 810 Air Cadet Squadron Society: "Guardians of 810" (for short) is the sponsoring committee for the 810 Air Cadet Squadron.
-It is an organization that consists of elected board member volunteers-see list below-AND you the parent(s) / legal guardian(s) of registered cadets within the 810 Squadron.
+It is an organization that consists of elected board member volunteers and YOU the parent(s)/legal guardian(s) of registered cadets within the 810 Squadron.

 The "Guardians of 810" fundraise and support many activities for the program.
-Without the participation of ALL many cadet activities would not be possible.
+Without the participation of ALL parents and guardians many cadet activities would not be possible.